sigp/lighthouse/book/src/validator-manager-move.md

     --enable-doppelganger-protection
 ```

-The `--enable-doppelganger-protection` flag is not *strictly* required, however
+> The `--enable-doppelganger-protection` flag is not *strictly* required, however
-it is recommended for an additional layer of safety.
+> it is recommended for an additional layer of safety.
 It will result in 3-4
-epochs of downtime for the validator after it is moved, which is generally an
+> epochs of downtime for the validator after it is moved, which is generally an
-inconsequential cost in lost rewards or penalties.
+> inconsequential cost in lost rewards or penalties.
+>

-Optionally, users can add the `--http-store-passwords-in-secrets-dir` flag if they'd like to have
+> Optionally, users can add the `--http-store-passwords-in-secrets-dir` flag if they'd like to have
-the import validator keystore passwords stored in separate files rather than in the
+> the import validator keystore passwords stored in separate files rather than in the
-`valdiator-definitions.yml` file.
+> `valdiator-definitions.yml` file.
 If you don't know what this means, you can safely omit the flag.

-### 3. Configure SSH

-For this example to work, the `dest-host` host must be able to SSH to the `src-host` host.
-This
-configuration is out-of-scope of this article, however it probably involves adding a public key to
-the `.ssh/authorized_keys` file on the `dest-host` host.

-You will know this is complete when you can SSH to the `dest-host` from your PC and then run `ssh
-src-host` successfully.

-### 4. Obtain the Source API Token
+### 3. Obtain the Source API Token

 The VC API is protected by an *API token*.
 This is stored in a file on each of the hosts.
 Since
 we'll be running our command on the destination host, it will need to have the API token for the